The Future (Guy album): Covers

 A couple of the songs from The Future have been covered.
 Priority Records singer Toni Estes covered the song "Let's Chill" from her 2000 debut Two Eleven.
 Singer Charlie Wilson also covered "Let's Chill" from his 2005 album Charlie, Last Name Wilson.
 R&B singer Case covered the song "Smile" on his 2009 album The Rose Experience.

 Release and reception

-The Future peaked at sixteen on the U.S. Billboard 200 and reached number one on the R&B Albums chart.
+The Future peaked at number sixteen on the U.S. Billboard 200 and reached number one on the R&B Albums chart.
 By January 1991, it was certified platinum in sales by the RIAA after sales exceeding one million copies in the United States.

 Although Alex Henderson of AllMusic felt The Future was not as strong an album as its predecessor, he still gave a positive note to the work, calling it "one of the more appealing—and certainly more authentic—examples of "new jack swing."